jinjor/elm-binary-decoder/README.md

       |= Bit.bool
 ```

-While "Btye" decoder decodes the whole binary data, "Bit" decoder only decodes an Int value.
+While "Byte" decoder decodes the whole binary data, "Bit" decoder only decodes an Int value.

 ## What's special about this library?